elastic/kibana/docs/development/core/server/kibana-plugin-server.savedobjectmigrationfn.md

 ## SavedObjectMigrationFn type

-A migration function defined for a [saved objects type](./kibana-plugin-server.savedobjectstype.md) used to migrate it's  to a given version
+A migration function for a [saved object type](./kibana-plugin-server.savedobjectstype.md) used to migrate it to a given version

 <b>Signature:</b>